 What about room and board?

 There is inside living at the Hermitage and a farm apartment in the processing center, if available.
 There is also a camping platform and camping spots for interns.
 Apprentices live off-site, while interns stay on-site.
-Interns and farm workers share an outdoor kitchen space during spring to fall months.
+Interns and Farm Workers share an outdoor kitchen space during spring to fall months.
 One communal meal may be provided to visitors and guests.
 One meal per day is provided to Interns.
 Wireless Internet is now available.
-Please read the Eagle Feather Farm Guest Agreement
+Please read the Eagle Feather Farm Guest Agreement.

 Will there be a stipend for the Internship?

 Yes.
 The amount depends on experience which is established after the first week of work.
-We are currently paying $150/month or $12/hour for specific assignments, generally off the farm.
+We are currently paying Interns $150/month or $12/hour for specific assignments, generally off the farm.
 Volunteer work has no stipend.
 Farm Workers are provided accommodation in exchange for work.
 There is the possibility for extra income at certain times during the year, separate from the Farm Workers role.